Automating key parts of your ecommerce customer service experience can lead to huge productivity gains and increase customer satisfaction.

 If you can implement automation into your strategy, you’ll not only save your team time, but you’ll improve your customer satisfaction and it’ll boost your revenue.
 Gartner predicts that by 2030, self-service will be the norm for all retailers because of how much customers prefer it.

 If you have doubts, remember that Amazon consistently ranks among the top companies for customer service, but rarely puts customers through to live agents.
+With the proliferation of AI customer service tools, this trend is likely to increase.

 Even smaller ecommerce companies can offer a similar experience with the help of customer service automation tools like Richpanel.

 Context switching — jumping between different support channels like email, live chat, Messenger, Instagram, or WhatsApp— will destroy your support team’s productivity.
+Learn More multi channel customer service

 Research has found that too much context switching reduces the performance of the next task someone works on, and if you expect your team to jump between different channels and contexts all day, their productivity will undoubtedly be reduced, and their performance will be lowered too.